divy-jain/Custom-AI-Chatbot/README.md

 # Custom-AI-Chatbot
-Chatbot implemented in Python, using OpenAI's API, LlamaIndex, Langchain, Gradio and PyPDF2.
+Chatbot that can be trained on custom data.
+Implemented in Python, using OpenAI's API, LlamaIndex, Langchain, Gradio and PyPDF2.

 Implemented for Ecolytics, with the purpose of training on custom data about the B-Corp Sustainability Certification to answer client business queries on how best to meet sustainability standards.
 Data scraped off of B-Lab's publicly available guide.